direvus/adventofcode/README.md

 If you don't want those puzzles spoiled for you, don't look at the code!

-## Requirements
+## Dependencies

 It runs on Python 3.10+.

-The puzzle-solving code is all purely Python Standard Library stuff.
-The only external dependencies are optional:
+The puzzle-solving code is almost all purely Python Standard Library stuff.
+The only required external dependency is `numpy`.

+### Required dependencies

+- `numpy`

+### Optional dependencies

+There are also some optional dependencies to enable extra features:

 - `rich`, for pretty printing on the console
 - `pillow`, for rendering visualisations